Nick-Chapman/jenga/tutorial/README.md

 # Jenga tutorial

+_TODO: The tutorial is slightly out of date and needs updating._

 Each tutorial section includes example [source files](files) and a companion [cram test file](cram) that records the expected output from each step.

 If the tutorial diverges from the cram tests, then the cram file should be regarded as the source of truth.